 I’m Still Hung Up On My Ex.
 How Do I Move On?
 By: Dr. Aesha Dear Dr. Aesha, I’ve been dating the same man off and on for 7 years.
 We tried living together twice but it didn’t work out (1) because I refuse to spend my life cleaning up after a man (2) he lived on Facebook but his page gave no indication that he was in a relationship (3) he disrespected me by staying out all night drinking (he say).
 We’re not together but we can’t just let each other go.
 I want to move on and find that special person so what can I do to cut ties because I still have feelings for him and do care about his well being. ******* I feel sorry for you, sis.
 In fact, I can empathize with you.
 I went back and forth with two of my exes before I had the courage to move on.
 So let me help you understand why you’re still hung up on your ex and how you can move on and find that special person who will respect and love you.
 There are two reasons you’re still attached to your ex: 1) You’ve created a soul tie with him.
 A soul tie is a deep emotional and spiritual connection that’s formed whenever you become intimate with someone.
 It’s a natural “side effect” that helps two people bond and stay attached.
 Unfortunately, this wasn’t a healthy relationship, so what was originally intended to be a great way to stay connected is now keeping you in BONDAGE to a man who isn’t good for you. ...
 Read More

-Am I Wasting My Time If He Says He Wants To Date Me But Avoids Talking About Commitment?
-By: Dr. Aesha Dr. Aesha, After reading a few of your articles I truly am intrigued by your advice and wisdom.
+Dear Dr. Aesha, After reading a few of your articles I truly am intrigued by your advice and wisdom.
 I am seeking to gain understanding of my current situation.
 A few months back I met a man, we had good chemistry on the first date and dates to follow.
-He truly would show interest in me; surprised Valentine’s Day date, supporting me at functions, listening to my issues and offering advise etc..
-3 months into dating we start talking about a few of his issues like unhappiness with himself, work progress and past relationships (his personal feelings made him think I was asking for a relationship although I never did).
+He truly would show interest in me; surprise Valentine’s Day date, supporting me at functions, listening to my issues and offering advice etc..
+3 months into dating we start talking about a few of his issues like unhappiness with himself, work progress and past relationships (his personal feelings made him think I was asking for a relationship, although I never did).
 So he thinks it’s best we break things off.
 I let him know that’s fine with me… I understand….
 A month and a half later I reach out to say Hi, how are you doing.
 He says “I was just thinking about you earlier this week.”
 Go figure, right.
 He expressed he’d like for us to catch up and go out.
 I can’t lie.
 At this point I just brush him off.
 After a second conversation a few weeks later I ask him if he’s back on the dating scene.
 He avoids the question by saying “I am ready to see you again” noting that he isn’t ready for a relationship.
 I express that a relationship is the ultimate goal.
 So am I wasting my time if I entertain him again?
-I feel like after a few months this man should know if he’d want to pursue...
+I feel like after a few months this man should know if he’d want to pursue a relationship with me or not. ~Anonymous **** Hey girl, Here’s the short answer.
+Yes.
+You’re wasting your time.
+But I...
 Read More